Fredata/Capstone/README.md

 ##### Deliverables
 A clear statement of the business task :
 ###### To enhance the number of yearly memberships by analyzing past travel data
+Consider Stakeholders:
+###### Director of marketing has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
+In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.

 #### Case Study Roadmap -Prepare